Glossary

 Due Diligence

-In AP, typically refers to efforts made by a business to find the owner of unclaimed property.
+In AP, typically refers to efforts made by a business to find the owner of property.
 Performing due diligence usually includes sending a search letter to the owner’s last known address within 60 to 120 days before the end of the dormancy period.
 However, rules tend to vary by state.
-Due diligence can also refer to efforts to verify vendor legitimacy when doing business with a new vendor.
+Can also refer to efforts to verify vendor legitimacy when doing business with a new vendor.

 Dunning Letter

-A collection letter with defined language sent to a customer with an outstanding account, and part of a series of escalating collection letters.
+A collection letter with defined language sent to a customer with an outstanding account as part of a series of escalating collection letters.

 Dunning Letter Service